Meet Our Board

 Dr HE Aish

 Harley Aish started his career as a general practitioner in Otara in 1997.
 Past roles include director of Southmed IPA and ProCare Health Ltd, and director and later chair of ProCare Networks Ltd. He served on the executive of IPAC, was part of the team for the PSAAP PHO contract negotiations and a member of the PHO Performance Programme Governance Group.
-He was actively involved in the Greater Auckland Integrated Health Network (GAIHN) as clinical champion for the High Risk Individual Workstream.
-Currently he is a director of Medical Assurance Society, a member of General Practice NZ Executive committee and Chair of ProCare Health Ltd. In between, he still loves to serve patients in Otara.
+He was actively involved in the Greater Auckland Integrated Health Network (GAIHN) as a clinical champion for the High-Risk Individual Workstream.
+He is also a director of Medical Assurance Society and HBH.
+In between, he still loves to serve patients in Otara.

 Dr JEM Fox